So you’re mad because of their opinions about the government.

 - We lose our inner peace.

 - We add noise to an already noisy world.

-The hours you spent on criticizing others, commenting on their posts, berating how dumb they are… are hours you could have spent for more important matters.
+The hours you spent criticizing others, commenting on their posts, berating how dumb they are… are hours you could have spent on more important matters.

 You could have used those hours for calling a loved one, or cooperating with groups of people who are helping the frontliners, or cultivating inner peace like meditation or praying.

 You could have used those hours for reading books, developing a new skill, creating art, cleaning your room, or maybe… just do nothing.
 Whatever as long as you’re not hurting people and ruining your inner peace.

 Or try this: Imagine you are infected with the virus.

 For real, close your eyes and imagine you’re lying in bed not feeling well.
 Do you think criticizing people will still matter to you?